bucs110a0spring22/ch-4-lab-nbell526/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ < my program is able to display the curves for cos, sin, and tan in different colors >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < 4 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ < none >

 ## REFERENCES:
- < List any outside resources used >
+ < class notes and textbook >

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ < couldnt figure out how to get the sin curve to not make that line >